 - Loan Agreement

 - Mortgage Note

 - Regulatory Agreement

 - Section 236 Interest Reduction Payment (IRP) Amortization Schedule

 - Flexible Subsidy Loan document

 - Most recent 3 years of financial statements (audited if available), including notes and supporting schedules

-- Information about any other financing and/or use restrictions on your property (such as an ELIHPA or LIHPRHA Plan of Action or Use Agreement)
+- Information about any other financing and/or use restrictions on your property (such as an Emergency Low-Income Housing Preservation Act of 1987 (ELIHPA) or Low-Income Housing Preservation and Resident Homeownership Act of 1990 (LIHPRHA) Plan of Action or Use Agreement)

-During your review of the property's financing, you will need to confirm what type of HUD mortgage was originally used to finance development.
-Whether your property is a Section 202 or Section 236 will affect your regulatory options and which prepayment options are available for preserving your particular property.
+During your review of the property's financing, you will need to confirm what type of HUD mortgage (or non-HUD mortgage) was originally used to finance development.
+The type of financing will affect your regulatory options and which prepayment options are available for preserving your particular property.